seanox/aspect-js/manual/en/introduction.md

   makes it difficult to manipulate the attributes in the markup
   non-visible components are removed from the DOM and only reinserted when used
 * Model View Controller
-  supports: events, virtual paths, sitemap, permission concept, ...
+  supports: events, virtual paths, sitemap, permission concept, view object/model binding, ...
 * Resource Bundle / Resource Messages
   localization, internationalization (i18n) and text outsourcing
 * NoSQL datasource based on XML